Skxpath/OMDB-Movie-Searcher/README.md

 # OMDB Movie Searcher
 This project is a bare bones implementation of a web app that queries the omdb api (http://www.omdbapi.com/) for movies.

+Important Notes:
+- OMDB Api only allows 1000 requests a day with the free version of the api key
+- It will only return first 10 entries in the search (but include totalResults in the payload)

 Currently supported features:
 - Searching movie by name (optionally include year of movie).
-Displays following information about all movies matching search parameters: Title, Year, imdbID, Poster.
-Also includes dummy button that can be later used to support displaying a label.
+- Displays following information about all movies matching search parameters: Title, Year, imdbID, Poster.
+- We currently only support searching for &type=movie - but this can be extended in the future.
+- Includes dummy button that can be later used to support displaying a label.

 Tech Stack:
 - React
 - TypeScript

+Future nice to have:
+- Add paging to search results (If we had much more than 10, it would be good)
+- Add radio button selection for type to search (movie, series, episode, all)
+- Add search by imdb id or title.
+Return plot of movie and other details when asking for "more details" of specific movie
+- Cache pre-searched results to prevent spamming api.
+Similarly add timeouts to calling api on user or server side ("You have recently searched!
+Please wait a few seconds...")
+- Add unit tests
+- Add css styling
+- The list goes on...

 ## Code Structure
 root: